ConductorOne/baton-asana/README.md

       --skip-full-sync                   This must be set to skip a full sync ($BATON_SKIP_FULL_SYNC) --ticketing                        This must be set to enable ticketing support ($BATON_TICKETING) --token string                     required: Your Asana API key (Personal Access Token or Service Account Token) ($BATON_TOKEN)
+      --use-scim-api                     Set to true to use the Asana SCIM API for enterprise license management and user provisioning ($BATON_USE_SCIM_API)
       --use-service-account              Set to true if using a service account token instead of a personal access token ($BATON_USE_SERVICE_ACCOUNT)
   -v, --version                          version for baton-asana